Riley0131/CC-Project/readme.md

 Riley O'Shea
 University of Colorado Colorado Springs

+# Canvas API
+Open the config/canvasAPI file and make sure you add your api token otherwise the program will not work.

 ## Structure
 ### Pull Modules
 This file pulls the modules from each enrolled course for the student and seperates the urls by type (youtube video, embedded Canvas video, other)